man saluting the American flag

 Sources of Particulate Matter Pollution

 Particulate matter in the air can be present for many reasons.
 The causes can be either man-made or naturally occurring causes of this pollution.
+For veterans, there are a few common sources of exposure:

-Oil Well Fires – During the gulf war, hundreds of oil wells were set on fire.
+Oil Well Fires – During the Gulf War, hundreds of oil wells were set on fire.
 Toxic black smoke filled the region polluting the air, water, and food sources.

 Burn Pits – The military often used burn pits to dispose of waste that releases harmful substances into the air.
+This threatened military personnel who were nearby or downwind.

 Sandstorms – In Southwest Asia, particulate matter is significantly higher because of the dry, desert environments.